erizov/Professor/semester_5/lecture_29_nlp_advanced/ner/README.md

 ## Performance Considerations

-This approach is part of NLP and requires careful consideration of resource constraints.
+This strategy is part of NLP and requires careful consideration of resource constraints.

 ## Do Not Confuse With